goldendoodle Characteristics and history

 Coat: The physical features of the Goldendoodle, runs anywhere from a shaggy looking retriever to a curly relaxed poodle but often it falls somewhere in between.
 If you leave them un-clipped their coat will grow to be 4-6 in. long.
 The color of coat can be cream, gold, apricot, chocolate, gray, or black.
 Most Goldendoodles are light to non-shedding, and most live well with families with mild allergies.

 Temperment: Goldendoodles are obedient and intelligent family companion.
 They are everyone’s friend and devoted to you their family.
 They get along well with children, other dogs and pets, and strangers.
 They are social dogs and happier when with people.
 They are likely to get into mischief and develop behavioral problems if they spend a lot of time alone.
-Their intelligence, eargerness to please, and love of learning make them very easy to train.
+Their intelligence, eargerness to please, and love of learning makes them very easy to train.
 They are a medium to large sized family dogs with easy disposition.

 Care: The Goldendoodle requires weekly brushing to keep the coat free of tangles.
 They also will need to be groomed several times a year.